UglyWillDuckling/diamond-mine/Kaiser-Chiefs/Atlas/Knowledge/Media/Articles/Setting Up Your Local Development Environment for WordPress.md

 ### Creating the **Plugin**

-The first step in creating your plugin is creating the files to house the actual plugin.
+The first step in creating your plugin is creating the files to house the actual **plugin**.
 In your code editor, open the project directory, and you should see your `wordpress/` directory.
 Using either your editor or your terminal, navigate to `wordpress/wp-content/plugins` and create a new directory called `latest-post`.
 This directory will contain the files for your plugin.
 Within this directory, create a file named `index.php` and add the following content to that file:

 ```php
 <?php